Blue (Scottish band): Career

 Formed and fronted by ex-Marmalade guitarist Hughie Nicholson, Blue signed to RSO Records and released their eponymous debut album the same year.
-Nicholson was a member of Marmalade between 1971 and 1973, writing fifteen songs to fulfil their Decca recording contract, including the hits, "Cousin Norman", "Back On the Road", and "Radancer" before he left to form Blue.
+Nicholson was a member of Marmalade between 1971 and 1973, writing fifteen songs to fulfil their Decca recording contract, including the hits, "Cousin Norman", "Back on the Road", and "Radancer" before he left to form Blue.
 He wrote the majority of Blue's material, including their most recognised number, "Gonna Capture Your Heart".
-Earlier in his life, he had been a member of the 1960s Scottish rock outfit, The Poets.
+Earlier in his life, he had been a member of the 1960s Scottish rock outfit, the Poets.

 Blue's debut single "Little Jody" failed to chart.
-The original album version was recorded before Jimmy McCulloch joined the band, although the single release featured Jimmy.
+The original album version was recorded before Jimmy McCulloch joined the band, although the single release featured him.
 The single version of "Little Jody" appeared on a compilation album, 20 in 2002.
 They then added another guitarist, Robert 'Smiggy' Smith (born 30 March 1946, Kiel, Germany) before recording and issuing their second album, Life in the Navy.

 This revised line-up did not last for long, following a dispute with RSO, only MacMillan and Nicholson remained.
-The duo then added Charlie Smith (drummer) and David Nicholson (bass), and it was this line-up that signed to Elton John's record label named The Rocket Record Company and scored a US Billboard Hot 100 chart entry, and UK Singles Chart Top 20 hit, with "Gonna Capture Your Heart".
+The duo then added Charlie Smith (drummer) and David Nicholson (bass), and it was this line-up that signed to Elton John's record label named The Rocket Record Company and scored a US Billboard Hot 100 chart entry, and a UK Singles Chart top 20 hit, with "Gonna Capture Your Heart".
 It was their debut release from the Another Night Time Flight album which was produced by Elton John and Clive Franks.
 Blue released two other singles from the album which both failed to enter the UK Singles Chart.